freiguy1/notes/notes/recipes/chicken-ramen-stir-fry.md

 10. Add cabbage, toss for 1 minute until the sauce reduces to coat the noodles and the noodles are cooked.
 11. Serve immediately, garnish with green onion optionally

+EDIT 10/8/2019: Lowered the amount of water a bit since it was quite soupy